Contributing Gear Writer

 the underside of the Danner Cloud Cap winter boots

 The sandpaper-like grip of the Vibram ArcticGrip outsoles was just one of the reasons why we gave the Danner Cloud Cap the best all-around award.
-Photo: Steve Andrews/The Inertia
+Photo: Steve Andrews//The Inertia

 The Inertia

 As bonafide lovers of winter and everything that comes with it, we here at The Inertia know our way around a good pair of winter boots.
 We even have a couple of Canadians on the crew who wouldn’t be able to set foot outside for nearly half the year without proper footwear.
-For this buyer’s guide, we tapped into their life-long knowledge of what makes a good pair of winter boots and what the best options on the market are.
+For this buyer’s guide, we tapped into our experience and testing to bring you the best winter boots to keep your feet warm, dry, and firmly planted on the ground.
+Speaking of what’s out there — winter boots are a pretty wide category, and when you break things down, there’s a multitude of use-cases where one pair might shine over another.
+We’ve tested the range and have recommendations for every category of winter boots, from stylish everyday options to extreme cold options.

-The Best Winter Boots of 2024
+The Best Winter Boots of 2024/2025

 Best All-Around Winter Boots: Danner Cloud Cap